pacs-course/pacs-examples/README.md

 **  install_modules.sh

-If you do not have used --recursive when cloning this repo and you want to use the submodules containing third party software type:
+If you do not have used --recursive when cloning this repo and you want to use the git submodules containing third party software type:

 ./install_modules